 Whatever your reason, vaping is certainly a solid option.
 But if you’re new to this (which we assume you are), obviously you’ll want to know what vaping the oil entails and, more importantly, how it will make you feel.

 What is CBD Vape Oil?

-The CBD oil we advocate for is created from the hemp plant’s CBD extract.
-Because of its non-psychoactive properties, you can purchase CBD hemp oil from a variety of retailers in all 50 states without a prescription.
+The CBD oil we write about the most come from hemp plants — CBD hemp oil.
+Because of its non-intoxicating properties, you can purchase CBD hemp oil from a variety of retailers in all 50 states without a prescription.

 What sets CBD vape oil apart from its oral alternative is the delivery method (which we’ll cover shortly).
 Typically, the oil comes in cartridges or in refill bottles (depending on the equipment) that are smoked through a vaporizer – it’s as simple as that.